 Reporting these scams or any others can be done very easily, either online, by email or by forwarding any suspicious text messages.

 HMRC have reinforced that they never send notifications of a tax rebate or ask you to disclose personal or payment information by email or text message.
 If you think you may be a victim of a scam, get in touch with HMRC.

-If you need a tax accountant in Maidenhead, talk to us today.
+If you need a tax accountant in Wendover, talk to us today.